 Critter Control Operations, Inc.

-Critter Control Operations specializes in wildlife management services for residential and commercial properties, providing leading wildlife, animal and integrated pest management services across the nation since 1984.
-We work with wildlife and people alike to solve animal related issues in humane and environmentally conscious ways.
+Founded in 1984, Trutech Wildlife Service & Critter Control Operations specialize in nuisance wildlife management services for residential and commercial properties, providing leading wildlife, animal and integrated pest control services across the nation.
+We work with wildlife and people alike and have amazing careers to offer in a recession resistant business.

 Candidates must be physically capable of safely performing the following job duties: